 In 2003 the conditions were amended from set weights and penalties to weight-for-age and three-year-old fillies were allowed to run.
 The following year, 2004, it was granted Group 1 status and it is the only Group 1 race of the Melbourne Spring Carnival for fillies and mares.
 It is also gave Derby Day its fourth Group 1 race making it one of the best racing programs in the world.

-Lead-up races are the Group 2 Tristarc Stakes over 1400 metres, the Group 2 Waterford Crystal Mile over 1600 metres and the Group 1 Toorak Handicap over 1600 metres.
+Lead-up races are the Group 2 Tristarc Stakes over 1400 metres, the Ladies Day Vase, the Thousand Guineas, the Group 2 Waterford Crystal Mile over 1600 metres and the Group 1 Toorak Handicap over 1600 metres.
 Since the race gained Group 1 status the Group 1 Cox Plate has also been the lead-up race for several runners.
 Some horses will continue on from the Myer Classic by running in the Group 1 Emirates Stakes over 1600 metres the following week.

 2018 Myer Classic Final Field & Odds:

 See below for all the latest Myer Classic odds plus final field.